Frequently Asked Questions (FAQs)

 What You Can Expect

-Herbal Integrative and Functional Medicine Initial Exams are scheduled for 60 minutes, up to 90 minutes (case complexity-dependent), By-Phone or In-Clinic, where a detailed case and relevant medical history are established.
+Herbal Integrative and Functional Medicine Initial Exams are scheduled for 60 minutes, up to 90 minutes (case complexity-dependent), through Telemedicine (Secure Phone, Video and Text), where a detailed case and relevant medical history are established.

 Relevant recommendations will be discussed, including Nutrition and Lifestyle modifications*.